Guest Post By: Anna Darrah / Co-Instructor of NEW! Documentary Distribution 101: How To Sell Your Film

 Just understanding this basic distinction between buyers and distributors can help filmmakers navigate the choppy waters of the film industry.

-Anna Darrah is an experienced film buyer, negotiating with and licensing 800+ films in her 12 years working for Gaiam and Spiritual Cinema Circle.
-She is currently the head programmer for Illuminate Film Festival.
+Anna Darrah is an experienced film buyer, negotiating with and licensing 800+ films in her 14+ years working for Gaiam and Spiritual Cinema Circle.
+She is currently Head of Development for Film Nest Studios.

 NEW!
 Film Sales & Distribution Course: